maana-io/q-tutorials/maana-ner-modeling/README.md

 mutation TrainFromFileToKind {
   trainingToKind(
     data: {
-      name: "BOEM_labeled"
-      URL: "../library/src/test/resources/BOEM_labeled.json" # formats: .json, .csv, .tsv, .txt"
+      URL: "../library/src/test/resources/BOEM_labeled.json" # URL of data file or Path if service running locally, formats: .json, .csv, .tsv, .txt
       # URL: "%PUBLIC_BACKEND_URI%/downloads/1250010d-5844-48aa-84ae-d96b28ab5d90/BOEM_labeled.json", # example of URL from Maana
       # kindId: "1250010d-5844-48aa-84ae-d96b28ab5d90" # use Kind ID if data was uploaded to Maana
+      name: "BOEM_labeled"
     }
     model: {
+      # URL: "..." # ignore it if service running on cluster and use local path to save Model if service running locally
+      # kindId: "..." # ignore it
-      name: "myModel" # new model will be saved to Maana as a kind file with this name
+      name: "myModel" # New CRFModel will be saved to Maana as a Kind file with this ‘name’.
-      # URL: "path/or/URL/to/myModel.ser.gz" # if local path is specified then model will also be saved to this path as well
+      # After that a new record will be added to Kind “NERModelStat” with this ‘name’ and identifiers of new Model - {URL, kindId}.
+      # Model (with this ‘name’) also will be saved inside service directory “/usr/app/service/crfmodels/”.
     }
     splitRate: 0.2
     seed: 5